Mission & Vision

 1. Since the beginning of the year, we have generated bipartisan support for the Biomass Thermal Utilization Act (BTU Act), an investment tax credit for high-efficiency residential and commercial-sized wood boilers that achieves tax parity with other renewables.
 The BTU Act will be reintroduced in late June.

-2. We have revamped the Community Wood Energy Program, and are working with the Forests in the Farm Bill Coalition to include it in next year’s Farm Bill.
-Fourteen organizations endorsed our proposal for a 5-year $50 million annual program to cover up to 35% of the installed capital costs for high-efficiency low-emissions projects.
+2. We have revamped the Community Wood Energy and Wood Innovations Program, and are working with the Forests in the Farm Bill Coalition to include it in next year’s Farm Bill.
+Fourteen organizations endorsed our proposal for a 5-year $25 million annual program to cover up to 35% of the installed capital costs for high-efficiency low-emissions projects.

 3. After falling short in last year’s Energy Bill, we achieved recognition of carbon neutrality of forest-based biomass in the 2017 omnibus spending bill.